rives-io/cartridge-freedoom/README.md

 ### Is this finished?
 No, there is no guarantee in the quality of the code, this was made as a quick dirty hack.
-I am opening the source of this without finishing or without an a real on-chain example, to inspire people and due to requests.
+I am opening the source of this without polishing or without a real on-chain example, to inspire people and due to requests.
 This code is also a proof that the cartesi machine can indeed run DOOM in real-time.